PaddlePaddle/PaddleX/docs/practical_tutorials/anomaly_detection_tutorial.en.md

 </center>

 ## 7. Development Integration/Deployment
-If the anomaly detection pipeline meets your requirements for inference speed and accuracy in the production line, you can proceed directly with development integration/deployment.
+If the anomaly detection pipeline meets your requirements for inference speed and accuracy in the pipeline, you can proceed directly with development integration/deployment.
 1. Directly apply the trained model in your Python project.
 You can refer to the following example:

 ```python